Chart Color Schemes

 East Killara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-East Killara's dwelling structure in its latest Census comprised 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 68.8% houses and 31.3% other dwellings.
-Home ownership in East Killara was 48.1%, with mortgaged dwellings at 40.0% and rented dwellings at 11.9%.
+East Killara's dwelling structure, as per the latest Census, was 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 68.8% houses and 31.3% other dwellings.
+Home ownership in East Killara stood at 48.1%, with mortgaged dwellings at 40.0% and rented ones at 11.9%.
 The median monthly mortgage repayment was $3,900, higher than Sydney metro's $3,500.
 Median weekly rent was $1,000 compared to Sydney metro's $630.
-Nationally, East Killara's mortgage repayments were significantly higher at $3,900 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, East Killara's mortgage repayments were significantly higher at $3,900 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing